Dyson expansion for form-bounded perturbations and applications to the polaron problem: Introduction and Main results

 (b) For $t>0$, we further have the renewal equation

 where $\mathcal{W}^0_{2n} \subset \mathcal{W}_{2n}$ are the interlacing Wick pairings defined above. \end{theorem}

 The identity \eqref{id1} formally follows from a Dyson expansion of $\eu^{- t\mathbb{H}(P)}$ in terms of the interaction $\Phi(v)$, but it is a priori not clear how to make sense of such an expansion in the low-regularity setting considered here, where $\Phi(v)$ is unbounded and merely form-bounded relative to the non-interacting Hamiltonian.
 An abstract result applicable to this setting will be presented in Section~\ref{sec:dyson}, and will be the starting point in the proof of Theorem~\ref{thm:1}.
-Part (b) of the theorem is inspired by \cite{polzer}, where a renewal equation for $\langle\Omega | \eu^{-t \mathbb{H}(P) } \Omega \rangle$ was derived in the Fr\"ohlich case, using a somewhat different approach, however.
+Part (b) of the theorem is inspired by \cite{polzer}, where a renewal equation for $\langle\Omega | \eu^{-t \mathbb{H}(P) } \Omega \rangle$ was derived in the Fr\"ohlich case, using a closely related probabilistic approach via Wiener integrals.

-Theorem~\ref{thm:1} turns out to be very usual in studying the momentum dependence $P \mapsto \langle\Omega | \eu^{-t \mathbb{H}(P) } \Omega \rangle$ for fixed $t>0$.
+Theorem~\ref{thm:1} turns out to be very useful in studying the momentum dependence $P \mapsto \langle\Omega | \eu^{-t \mathbb{H}(P) } \Omega \rangle$ for fixed $t>0$.
 We shall need the following additional assumption on $v$ and $\omega$.
 Recall that, according to Bernstein's theorem \cite{dono}, a function on $\R_+$ is completely monotone if and only if it is the Laplace transform of a positive measure.

 \begin{assumption} Assume that $\omega$ and $v$ are radial, and that the function

 is completely monotone for any $r>0$ and $s>0$. \end{assumption}

 For $\omega\equiv 1$, this additional assumption is fulfilled for $v(k) = g |k|^{-\beta}$ for any $\beta \geq 0$, as one can see by writing $|v(k)|^2$ as an integral over Gaussians,